drmproductions/ActiveCollabInlineTimers/README.md

 ### Overview

 Active Collab Inline Timers provides a streamlined interface for tracking, editing, and submitting time to your Active Collab site.
-Set a few defaults via the extension pop up.
-Or you can simply begin starting and stopping timers from your my work or project pages.
+You can start, stop, and pause timers from your my work or project pages.
+You can set defaults for your timers from the extensions popup.
+These defaults are on a per hostname basis (so if you're part of two different activecollab sites, you can have individual preferences for each).

 ### Contributing